Linking you to what matters!

 Together we will come up with a plan that works for you.

 We also work with parents and carers.
 Sometimes this might be to signpost you to parent support and sometimes it might be linking you to services that can help you with your own wellbeing.

 Resilience Lab - Term Time sessions

 Is there something that’s proving hard to deal with?

 This is an opportunity for young people to come along to an in person group at the Greenway Centre.
 Learn some techniques to help them to cope with life’s challenges, for example coping with school worries.

 A block of 4 weekly sessions in term time.

 Open to 7 – 12 year olds (registered at one of the eligible GP practices, see below).

-How does Link Forward work?
+How does Link Forward work in term-time?